-Large genus (Elaeocarpus.
-Linn.) of trees belonging to the family Eleocarpaceae distributed from South and East Asia through Malaysia to Australia and Pacific Islands.
+Large genus (Elaeocarpus Linn) of trees belonging to the family Eleocarpaceae are distributed from South and East Asia through Malaysia to Australia and Pacific Islands.
 About 25 species occur in India.
-This medium sized tree also occurs in Nepal, Bihar, Bengal, Assam, Madhya Pradesh and Maharashtra.
-But the author has noticed its presence in the Nicobars, especially in Great Nicobar Island.
-Morphologically, leaves are oblong-lanceolate, subentire, nearly glabrous.
+Nepal has the largest spread of these trees that produce the healthiest and the largest varieties of these beads.
+Morphologically, the leaves are oblong with protruding veins an bright green in colour.
 Flowers are white in dense racemes, arising mostly from old leaf aisles.
-Drupe, deep or Bluish purple, globose or obovoid (0.5 - 1.0 in diameter) enclosing a hard, longitudinally grooved, tubercled normally five-celled stone.
+Drupe, deep or Bluish purple, globose or obovoid (0.5 - 1.0 in diameter) enclosing a hard, longitudinally grooved, tubercle normally five-celled stone.
 In which five seeds are embedded.

 Rudraksha beads have mukhas or 'faces' that differ in number and this is what distinguishes them from each other.
 The percentage of mukhis that are 4,5,6 faced is more than those having 2,3,7,8,9,10 faced and the mukhis other than this are most rare.
 The therapeutic and spiritual attributes of Rudraksha beads is dependent on the number of 'faces' it exhibits.
 Beads having a single face to about twenty eight faces have been found.
 The Rudraksha is treasured by the followers of one of the Hindu trinity called Siva the Destroyer.
 According to the Siva Purana, It is impossible to describe adequately the benefits of wearing a bead as auspicious as Rudraksha.